NICU Nurse Resume Example

 When I build a neonatal nurse resume, I focus on technical skills like neonatal resuscitation, ventilator management, and infection control.
 These skills make a real difference in patient outcomes.

 You want to show experience with medication administration, IV therapy, and monitoring vital signs.
-Hospitals look for nurses who can handle high-risk cases and use advanced equipment.
+Hospitals look for nurses who can handle high-risk cases and use advanced equipment, so it’s smart to highlight these abilities in your cover letter.

 There are also soft skills to include, like communication, teamwork, and family education.
 This helps you stand out, especially if you work in a Level III or IV NICU.